ImageMagick/Usage-Markdown/crop/index.md

 If you want to preserve the offsets of the tiles, but remove the centering offset, you can do a relative offset adjustment using "`-repage -25-17\!`" (replacing the "`+repage`" in the above).

-If you did not add two columns and rows to the number of tiles and thus generate a negative offset you can effectivally ignore the remainder edge tiles, and only output full and complete tiles that exist in the image.
+If you did not add two columns and rows to the number of tiles and thus generate a negative offset you can effectively ignore the remainder edge tiles, and only output full and complete tiles that exist in the image.

 ~~~
 convert rose: -repage 60x40-5-3 -crop 30x20 +repage rose_ctiles_%d.gif